kursadgorgulu/viaa/README.md

 # viaa
-This repository contains normalization scripts and scripts used to export text from corpora
+This repository contains normalization scripts and scripts used to extract text from corpora

 # Stappenplan
 ## Transcripties uit CGN exporteren